ShengHuaWu/Schedule/README.md

 ![APIFile](https://github.com/ShengHuaWu/Schedule/blob/master/Resources/APIFile.png)

 The `API.swift` file contains the `AllClassesQuery` class and its corresponding structs.
-Now, I am able to leverage the `ApolloClient` to fetch the class list as the following.
+Now, I am able to leverage the `ApolloClient` to fetch the class list via the following.
 ```
 let allClassesQuery = AllClassesQuery()
 apollo.fetch(query: allClassesQuery) { (result, error) in